Suriname national futsal team: 2021

-In 2021 the national team, led by Serghino Reding, left on the 1th of May for Guatemala.
+In 2021 the national team, led by Serghino Reding, left on 1 May for Guatemala.
 Natio (Suriname) played in the group with Mexico and Guatemala.
-In the first group the match against Panama was lost with 1-11.
-Next, Suriname won from Mexico with 5-4, and ended as runner-up in the group.
-In the quarter final against Costa Rica, Suriname lost with 1-11, signaling the end of the CONCACAF Cup journey for Natio.
+In the first group the match against Panama was lost with 1–11.
+Next, Suriname won from Mexico with 5–4, and ended as runner-up in the group.
+In the quarter final against Costa Rica, Suriname lost with 1–11, signaling the end of the CONCACAF Cup journey for Natio.
 With it, the dream of the players to qualify for the Futsal World Cup ended as well.

 2024

 In 2024 Natio held up the goal again to qualify for the Futsal World Cup.
-Suriname lost in the openings match against Mexico with 7–3, and the second match against Costa Rica as well, with 1–3.
+Suriname lost in the opening match against Mexico with 7–3, and the second match against Costa Rica as well, with 1–3.
 In the last match Surinam won with 4–0 against Haiti.
 Suriname ended on number 3, which finally was not enough to qualify for the next round.